-Cruising is one of my favorite ways to travel.
+Cruising is one of the most popular ways to travel.
 Large ships – small ships – there’s one for almost every destination and every type of traveler.
-I’ve cruised for over 35 years on a variety of ocean and river cruises- and one of my favorite things about cruising is: you only have to unpack once.
+One of the biggest reason cruising is number one is you only have to unpack once!

-A question I receive often from travelers is how to choose the right luggage for a cruise – with the biggest concern getting to and from the ship – and that’s where packing smart and making wise luggage choices can make a substantial difference.
+A question we get in the Travel Store is how to choose the right luggage for a cruise – with the biggest concern getting to and from the ship – and that’s where packing smart and wise luggage choices can make a big difference.

-Here are some of my top luggage and packing tips for cruises:
+Here are some of the top luggage and packing tips for cruises:

 BAGGAGE ALLOWANCES